 Clerks, like Barristers, are described as: Honourable, if they are or have been a Member of Parliament; Gallant, if they are serving or have served in HM Forces; and Learned, if they have studied for a degree (the result of their studies is immaterial).

 Our Gallant Clerk Kim Tyrrell lives in ‘Howards Way’ country, just up from the Hamble River in Hampshire.
-He’s married, with two adult children.
+He’s widowed, with two adult children.

 Kim had a long and distinguished career in the Royal Marines from 1975 until 2010, retiring as a Major from the Permanent Joint HQ.
 His Military Service spans 35 years and has taken him from the Falklands to Kazakhstan.